 Redesign High-Value Operations

 Ask staff what slows them down.
 Maybe two departments are waiting on the same piece of equipment, or orders are delayed due to unclear responsibilities or inconsistent handoff protocols.
 Fixing one or two small things can unlock big savings.
-Your biomedical team can help flag what’s breaking down most often and why.
+Your biomedical team can help flag what’s breaking down most often and why, especially when supported by consistent surgical table and lighting system checks or autoclave servicing.

 Use Technology to Improve Productivity